jorgefz/ulib/readme.md

 *Safe Memory Allocation*
 Allocates a number of input bytes using 'malloc'.
-On fail, it returns a NULL pointer.
+On fail, it exits the program.

 ```c
 void *ptr = xmalloc(size_t bytes)